bioforensics/MicroHapDB/README.md

 - `microhapdb frequency` for retrieving microhap population frequencies
 - `microhapdb lookup` for retrieving individual records of any type

-Executing `microhapdb marker --help` in the terminal will print a usage statement with detailed instructions for configuring and running database queries.
+Executing `microhapdb population --help`, `microhapdb marker --help`, and so on in the terminal will print a usage statement with detailed instructions for configuring and running database queries.

 </details>